rdkcentral/nova-upload-service/README.md

 #### Managing Database

 To access the database, you can use MongoDB Compass or any other MongoDB GUI.
-The default connection string is `mongodb://localhost:27017/ugapApi` while Docker Compose services are running.
+The default connection string is `mongodb://localhost:27017/novaBackend` while Docker Compose services are running.

 You can also use the mongo-express service included in the Docker Compose file.
 To access mongo-express, go to `http://localhost:8081` in your browser.
 The default username is `root` and the password is `example`.

 #### Managing S3 Storage
 We use the Minio service to mimic the S3 storage in the dev environment.
 To access the Minio admin panel, you can go to `http://localhost:9001` in your browser.
 The default username is `myAccessKey` and the password is `mySecretKey`.

-> Every time you run `docker-compose up` command, the current setup tries to make sure a Minio bucket named `ugap` exists.
+> Every time you run `docker-compose up` command, the current setup tries to make sure a Minio bucket named `nova` exists.
 If the bucket does not exist, it will be created.
 If the bucket exists, it will give an error.
 You can ignore this error.
 In both cases, the service used for creating the bucket will automatically stop and that is also normal.

 ## API Routes